emyhrberg/Tennis-Tournament/README.md

 ## Note

+To use, make a copy and press the buttons as desired.

 You will have to run script inside which requires access.
 The code is in the code.gs file in the repository above.

 Sheet1 is player input, Sheet2 is the group matches, Sheet3 is the playoffs (quarterfinals, semifinals and finals).
 Playoffs are picked from top players in group matches.